 As the regional capital of Istria, you can visit Pula and it’s the famous Roman arena.

-On the way through the canal, you will see the Kvarner islands like Krk and Cres who are famous for their untouched nature and beautiful camps.
+On the way through the canal, you will see the Kvarner islands like Krk and Cres which are famous for their untouched nature and beautiful camps.
 You should also visit Rijeka.
-Rijeka is a historical harbor that was a very important trading port.
+Rijeka is a historical harbour that was a very important trading port.
 Now it is a modern city that is going to be the European Capital of Culture 2020.